ZhaoJ9014/Ubuntu-Useful-Scripts/README.md

 # Mount-a-remote-document-system-using-sshfs-under-Ubuntu
 Mount a remote document system using sshfs under Ubuntu.
-Touch a new local folder first to include the remote doc system.
+Touch a new local folder (your_local_document_dir) first to include the remote doc system.